alexcamargos/LearningHTML_CSS_JS/projects/nlw-together_06/README.md

 ## View Project in Execution

+-   Base layout created in Figma [link](https://www.figma.com/file/uEsSwtVF6njZ7dd3KTK6KN/NLW-6-Mission-Origin?node-id=0%3A1)
-You can check this website on this [link](https://learning-webdev.netlify.app/projects/nlw-together_06/).
+-   You can check this website on this [link](https://learning-webdev.netlify.app/projects/nlw-together_06/).

 ## Technologies